michaelkolesidis/michaelkolesidis.com/README.md

 For the minimal version of my website I tried to replicate the styling of my printed CV.

 ### Full Page

+**Note:** Note: The following screenshots are outdated and reflect older versions of the website:

 - [Desktop](./screenshots/desktop_fullpage.png)
 - [Mobile](./screenshots/mobile_fullpage.png)